 One of the unconventional characteristics of Ensiko is that it can be password protected for authentication.
 It also incorporates a hidden input form for login as shown below.

-Get a free report of your organization’s attack surface from a hacker’s viewpoint (Unsanctioned Cloud Assets, Digital Footprint, Phishing Risks, Misconfigured Infrastructure & more.)
+See your organization’s attack surface from a hacker’s viewpoint (Unsanctioned Cloud Assets, Digital Footprint, Phishing Risks, Misconfigured Infrastructure & more.)